nocentino/MetricsML/README.md

   * [`demo-1.sh`](https://github.com/nocentino/MetricsML/blob/main/demo-1.sh) - In this demo, using Docker Compose, you will start up your monitoring stack and an example workload and review each of the components of the monitoring stack, such as Prometheus, Grafana, and Telegraf to learn how performance metrics flow through the monitoring stack.
 [Link to demo 1 in the video](https://youtu.be/AleqE33JTgU?si=9A-N-8L0L34jXr7p&t=969)
   * [`demo-2.py`](https://github.com/nocentino/MetricsML/blob/main/demo-2.sh) — In this demo, using Python 3, you will get hands-on experience using Prophet at the CLI to make machine-learning predictions based on your example workload.
 We'll introduce performance metric data access and the data structures used, and then learn how to make predictions on time series data with Prophet.
 [Link to demo 2 in the video](https://youtu.be/AleqE33JTgU?si=4RL4If1CDtiPi1rz&t=2462)
   * [`demo-3.sh`](https://github.com/nocentino/MetricsML/blob/main/demo-3.sh) - This demo brings everything together, getting data from Prophet into Prometheus using Python.
 You'll see the example web application for making the metric prediction and then expose those metrics using the Prometheus Client.
 You will then examine some example dashboards with predicted metrics.
 [Link to demo 1 in the video](https://youtu.be/AleqE33JTgU?si=Gj04BIFs6rN9vNYs&t=3259)

-This is an example appilication intended for instructional purposes only to help you the learner get started using machine learning techniques on data.

 ## Watch the Conference Session